-Participants should have the ability to use ICT independently to find information, create and manage files, and communicate with others.
+If remote learning remains a feature of the course timetable, participants should have the ability to use ICT independently to find information, create and manage files, and communicate with others.

 For online sessions, participants will require administrator access to a personal computing device such as a laptop or desktop computer running Windows or MacOS (tablets are not appropriate) with a reliable Internet connection of >1mbps, web browser software (i.e. Internet Explorer, Firefox, Safari or Chrome), Flash Player, a headset with built-in microphone, and a webcam.

 The programme will run on Tuesdays.
 The online workshops will take place from 10am-5pm and virtual classes from 4-6pm.